Railway signalling: Track circuits

 The most common way to determine whether a section of line is occupied is by use of a track circuit.
-The rails at either end of each section are electrically isolated from the next section, and an electrical current is fed to both running rails at one end.
+The rails at either end of each section are electrically isolated from the next section, and an electric current is fed to both running rails at one end.
 A relay at the other end is connected to both rails.
 When the section is unoccupied, the relay coil completes an electrical circuit, and is energized.
 However, when a train enters the section, it short-circuits the current in the rails, and the relay is de-energized.
 This method does not explicitly need to check that the entire train has left the section.
 If part of the train remains in the section, the track circuit detects that part.

 This type of circuit detects the absence of trains, both for setting the signal indication and for providing various interlocking functions—for example, preventing points from being moved while a train is approaching them.
 Electrical circuits also prove that points are locked in the appropriate position before the signal protecting that route can be cleared.
 UK trains and staff working in track circuit block areas carry track circuit operating clips (TCOC) so that, in the event of something fouling an adjacent running-line, the track circuit can be short-circuited.
 This places the signal protecting that line to 'danger' to stop an approaching train before the signaller can be alerted.